cancerberoSgx/inquirer-code-prompts/README.md

 less parametrize the paginator bottom text

 ### jsxExplorer

+ * navigation with mouse ?

  * should print a breadcrumb and basic info when navigating nodes with arrows.

  * should let me visit all childs with arrows withouth filter - should allow to ignore the selector.
 If user delete all text then it won't filter and let me nav with arrows (see next)